-This tutorial will demonstrate how to make address labels in Word from Excel.
-Labeling is essential in terms of marketing a product, tagging the address of a person to deliver a product, and many more.
+This tutorial will show you how to make address labels in Word from Excel.
+Labelling is essential in terms of marketing a product, tagging the address of a person to deliver a product and many more.
 Microsoft Excel provides us the feature to make labels and preview the labels before we print.
 We can make address labels in Excel with a combination of Microsoft Excel and Microsoft Word.
 The mail merge feature of Microsoft Word collaborates with Microsoft Excel to make address labels.

 Download Practice Workbook

-Step-by-Step Procedures to Make Address Labels in Word from Excel
+How to Make Address Labels in Word from Excel: Step-by-Step Procedures

-First and foremost, in Step 1 we will add address label data in an Excel worksheet from which we will make address labels.
+Here we will create address label data in an Excel worksheet from which we will make address labels.
 In the following dataset, we have taken the First Name, Last Name, Address, and Country of five presidents.
 From this dataset, we will make address labels for individual people.
-Each label will have the First Name, Last Name, Address, and Country of a president.
+Each label will have the First Name, Last Name, Address City, State, Zip code and Country of several persons.

 - Hence, we will get a new page like the following image.

-- Finally, we can see a table format on the new page.
+- As a result, we can see a table format on the new page.

 - How to Format Addresses in Excel (4 Easy Methods)